Researching Medical Marijuana May Soon Get Easier

 Even as many states have legalized marijuana for recreational and medical use, scientists who want to conduct rigorous studies of the plant still have only one place where they can get it: a facility at the University of Mississippi, which contracts with the National Institute on Drug Abuse.

-This arrangement, which has existed for more than 50 years, amounts to a "monopoly" says Dr. Sue Sisley who heads the Scottsdale Research Institute in Arizona, which studies cannabis.
+This arrangement, which has existed for more than 50 years, amounts to a "monopoly," says Dr. Sue Sisley who heads the Scottsdale Research Institute in Arizona, which studies cannabis.

 "The bottom line is scientists need access to options," says Sisley.